manishabarse/scATAC-seq-and-scRNA-seq-Integration-Analysis-in-Adult-Mouse-Brain/README.md

 To reproduce the analysis:
 1. Clone or download this repository.
 2. Ensure that the required data files are placed in the appropriate directory.
-3. Open and run the `analysis_script.Rmd` file in RStudio or any other compatible environment.
+3. Open and run the `scatac-seq-adult-mouse-brain.Rmd` file in RStudio or any other compatible environment.
 4. Follow the instructions provided in the analysis script to execute the analysis steps.

 ## Acknowledgments